loie/Alcuin/README.md

 "all": Everybody with a browser or cURL or the ability to send web requests has access.
 "none": Nobody has access.
-"self": If the resource is associated to the "user" (which is an entry in the table, that is specified with "use_for_auth" via either "belongs_to", "has_many" or "belongs_to_and_has_many" relations, then the currently authenticated "user" has access to this ressource
+"self": If the resource is associated to the "user" (which is an entry in the table, that is specified with "use_for_auth" via either "belongs_to", "has_many" or "belongs_to_and_has_many" relations, then the currently authenticated "user" has access to this ressource.
+If method "create" is chosen, "self" is forbidden, because the newy created resource is not related to the logged in user, but will be created in that way.